 When Ignite CLI creates a message for you, it also creates the gRPC definitions and Go handling code.
 It is relatively easy to introduce Protobuf elements into your chain using commands like the following:

-If you want to dive straight into coding your chain, go to My Own Chain for more details on using Ignite CLI.
+If you want to dive straight into coding your chain, go to Run Your Own Cosmos Chain for more details on using Ignite CLI.